In this article

 Ramp’s comprehensive expense management platform lets employees easily submit expenses via SMS or mobile app.
 Ramp automatically prompts users to submit receipts, matches them to transactions, categorizes expenses, applies them to budgets, and even auto-generates receipts for certain purchases.

 By automating receipt collection and categorization, Ramp eliminates manual expense reports, reducing the administrative burden on employees and finance teams.
-Teams who choose Ramp save an average of 5% a year.
-See why with an interactive demo.
+Teams who choose Ramp save an average of 5% a year—check out an interactive demo to see why.

 Try Ramp for free